 If you aren’t a fan of having cats or owls living with you I’d recommend pranking the rats.
 Using cat litter, rubber snakes or owl feathers works well.
 Therefore, tricking the rat into thinking that a cat or owl lives on your premises will scare the rat into making a quick exit.
 Additionally, farmers and homeowners suggest placing tubs of used cat litter near entry points in your home.
 The smell will deter the rat.

 Be Wary of Pesticides

 Although pesticides have proven effective in getting rid of rats and mice they also contain chemicals that can be harmful to the environment, as well as to your pets and family.
 It is therefore crucial to be wary of making use of DIY pesticides as not only can they pose dangers when not applied correctly, but a lot of these chemicals are known as “second generation” pesticides that contain punitive compounds that work in killing rats and mice rapidly.
 Unfortunately, this also affects the non-target animal that eats the rodent, which can be owls – or your pets.

-As advised, not only by the experts at Rentokil, but also by the Poison Working Group, that if ones utilises rodenticides to get rid of rats, one must use a rat control product that contains the lowest risk of secondary poisoning i.e. a first generation rodenticide.
+As advised, not only by the experts at Rentokil, but also by the Poison Working Group, that if you utilise rodenticides to get rid of rats, you must use a rat control product that contains the lowest risk of secondary poisoning i.e. a first generation rodenticide.
 This is also referred to as a “multiple feed” rodenticide, because rodents feed on the rat bait in different helpings.
-It takes 3 successive feeds for the rat control product to work its magic and kill rats effectively.
-So, if an owl does catch and eat the rodent, they will not affect owls or your pets.
+It takes 3 successive feeds for the rat control product to work its magic and kill rats effectively

-A few tips on getting rid of rats and mice on your premises:
+See more tips on getting rid of rats and mice.